Zipic desktop app for Mac showing local image compression interface

 WebP

-Zipic also converts between formats during compression — something TinyPNG doesn’t offer at all on the free tier.
+Zipic also converts between formats during compression.
+TinyPNG’s conversion and transformation capabilities depend on whether you’re using the web uploader or API/plugin routes.
 For details on format selection, see the format guide.

 Compression Quality and Control